-The underlying clays may be removed to a depth of 2 to 7 feet and replaced by compacted crushed limestone select fill.
+The underlying clays may be removed to a depth of 3 to 7 feet and replaced by compacted crushed limestone select fill.
 The depth options and the respective anticipated movements after selection of one of the depth options are presented in Table No. 4.

-Depth of existing clay removal and replacement (feet) Anticipated Potential Vertical Movements (inches)
+Depth of Existing Clay Removal and Replacement, Feet Anticipated Potential Vertical Movements, Inches

 0 4 1⁄2

-2 3 1⁄2
+3 3

-4 2 1⁄2

 7 1

-The select fill should be placed and compacted as recommended under select fill, Construction Guidelines Section of this report.
+The select fill should be placed and compacted as recommended under "Select Fill" in the "Construction Guidelines" section of this report.
 The compacted select fill should extend a minimum of 3-ft outside the edges of the pavement.
 Each lift should be tested and approved by InTEC before placement of the subsequent lift.